Mercedes GLA SUV - MPG, running costs & CO2

 The entry-level GLA 180 and GLA 200 both use a 1.3-litre turbo petrol engine that's designed for efficiency but has to work fairly hard to lug around an SUV, so manage up to 42mpg.
 The GLA 250 gets a larger 2.0-litre petrol with more power and fuel-efficiency drops to 37.2mpg.

-CO2 tailpipe emissions span from 140g/km for the GLA 220 d to just over 170g/km for the GLA 250.
+CO2 tailpipe emissions span from around 140g/km for the GLA 200 d to just over 170g/km for the GLA 250.
 If you're a company-car driver, and that sounds on the high side, there's also the GLA 250 e plug-in hybrid to consider.
-Thanks to an electric motor and 13.5kWh battery pack, this can drive for up to 37 miles without using any petrol.
-This results in official efficiency figures of more than 180mpg and 32g/km of CO2, radically reducing running costs for a significant swathe of buyers.
+Thanks to an electric motor and 15.6kWh battery pack, this can drive for up to 37 miles without using any petrol.
+This results in official efficiency figures of up to 201.8mpg and 32g/km of CO2, radically reducing running costs for a significant swathe of buyers.

 Fitted with 2.0-litre turbocharged petrol engines and four-wheel drive, the GLA 35 and 45 S performance versions will be the most costly to drive.
 Fuel economy of up to 34.5mpg for the 35 doesn't appear too ruinous but is likely to be hard to match in reality.
-This drops to 29.7mpg for more powerful 45 S, while CO2 emissions of over 180g/km put both hot GLAs firmly in the top BiK band for business drivers.
+This drops to 29.7mpg for more powerful 45 S, while CO2 emissions starting from over 189g/km put both hot GLAs firmly in the top BiK band for business drivers.